alicevillar/sfa_api/README.md

 The standard provides a basis for testing security controls to protect against vulnerabilities such as Cross-Site Scripting (XSS) and SQL injection.

->  :white_check_mark: SFA-API prevents malicious code by using secure authentication methods.
-We use parameterised queries to avoid SQL injection attacks in all the operations with the database.
-We also protect against Cross-Site Scripting (XSS) in our web page, using javascript.
+>  :white_check_mark: SFA-API prevents malicious code by using secure authentication methods:
+>  * We use parameterised queries to avoid SQL injection attacks in all the operations with the database.
+>  * We also protect against Cross-Site Scripting (XSS) in our web page, using javascript. :warning:TODO

  <h3>C2: Leverage Security Frameworks and Libraries</h3>

 Secure frameworks and libraries can help to prevent a wide range of web application vulnerabilities.

->  :white_check_mark: In SFA-API we a tool recommended by OWASP called [Project Dependency](https://pypi.org/project/dependency-check/) to identify project dependencies and check if there are any known, publicly disclosed vulnerabilities for third party code.
+>  :white_check_mark: In SFA-API we a tool recommended by OWASP called [Project Dependency](https://pypi.org/project/dependency-check/) to scan application dependencies and check if they contain any published vulnerabilities. :warning:TODO

  <h3>C3: Secure Database Access</h3>

- Secure access to databases consider: secure queries, secure configuration, secure communication and secure authentication.
+ According to OWASP, secure access to databases consider: secure queries, secure configuration, secure communication and secure authentication.

->  :white_check_mark: Here is how secure database access is done in SFA-API:
+>  :white_check_mark: SFA-API handles secure database access with the following measures:
 > * Secure queries: In order to mitigate SQL injection we used use ‘Query Parameterization’.
 However, certain locations in a database query are not parameterizable.
 Because of the large variation in the pattern of SQL injection attacks they are often unable to protect databases.
 OWASP recomments testing queries for performance, but this is not done here because the queries are all very small and therefore is not necessary.
 > * Secure configuration: we run the database in a docker container, which has connectivvity restrictions (can only be accessed by the administrator and only has one door open - 1433).
 The server which runs the database does not allow external access.
 All access to the database should be properly authenticated.
 Thus, it is not possible to directly access the database from outside the instance.
 > Secure communication: we use Pyodbc, an open source Python module to communicate with the database.
 We apply secure (authenticated, encrypted) communications methods.

 <h3>C4: Encode and Escape Data</h3>

-Encoding/Escaping is used to neutralize content against other forms of injection.

-> :white_check_mark: In SFA-API, password is stored in hashed into the database and the authentication process uses hashing comparison.
-For password hashing we use the library [Werkzeug](https://pypi.org/project/Werkzeug/).
+Encoding and escaping are defensive techniques meant to stop injection attacks.
+Here is the OWASP definition:
+ * Encoding (commonly called “Output Encoding”) involves translating special characters into some different but equivalent form that is no longer dangerous in the target interpreter, for example translating the < character into the &lt; string when writing to an HTML page.
+ * Escaping involves adding a special character before the character/string to avoid it being misinterpreted, for example, adding a \ character before a " (double quote) character so that it is interpreted as text and not as closing a string.

+> :white_check_mark: In SFA-API, we apply C4:
+> * Escaping is done in the file [picture_controller.py](https://github.com/alicevillar/sfa_api/blob/main/controllers/picture_controller.py), which defines operations/endpoints with pictures (download and upload).
+> * Encoding in our webpage interface (HTML/CSS, Javascript). :warning:TODO

 <h3>C5: Validate All Inputs</h3>

 Input validation is a programming technique that ensures only properly formatted data may enter a software system component.
 It validates that an input value is what you think it should be.
 Syntax validity means that the data is in the form that is expected.

-> :white_check_mark: SFA-API validates inputs we use the Python library [Validator Collection](https://pypi.org/project/validator-collection/), which is a Python library that provides functions that can be used to validate the type and contents of an input value.
+> :white_check_mark: SFA-API validates inputs we use the Python library [Validator Collection](https://pypi.org/project/validator-collection/), which is a Python library that provides functions that can be used to validate the type and contents of an input value. :warning:TODO

  <h3>C6: Implement Digital Identity</h3>